All About

 Modern saltwater fishing rods have a certain amount of information marked on them just above the handle.

-Rod length will be one, casting weight - if its a spinning or surfcasting rod - another, and line class rating if it's a boat rod.
+Rod length will be one (in metres or feet), casting weight (in ounces or grams) - if it's a spinning or surfcasting rod - another, and line class rating (in pounds or kilograms) if it's a boat rod.

 Saltwater fishing rods intended for casting techniques will also be marked with 'F/S' or 'M'.

-'F/S' stands for 'Fixed Spool' reel, which is the name we Brits give to spinning reels, and 'M' stands for 'Multiplier' reel which our pals on the other side of the Atlantic Ocean call baitcast reels.
+'F/S' stands for 'Fixed Spool' reel, which is the name we Brits give to spinning reels, and 'M' stands for 'Multiplier' reel which our pals on the other side of the Atlantic Ocean call baitcast reels, or traditional reels.

 Rods for Multiplier Reels

-A saltwater fishing rod marked with 'M' will have been designed specifically for use with a multiplier reel.
+A saltwater fishing rod marked with 'M' will have been designed specifically for use with a multiplier (or baitcaster) reel.

 As this type of reel is used on top of the rod, then the line guides will be small and closely spaced to keep the line clear of the blank when the rod takes up its maximum power curve.